arshappleid/cosc-360-project/docs/tasks_completed.md

 - contributed to home.js
 - added a ton of test data
 - A lot of detail work, getting things to work how they actually should
   * This one is quite important to me as it takes a lot of time and attention *
+- about 80% of the css
+- table styling
+- The whole sites top navigation

 #### Max Bigwood